facelessuser/coloraide/docs/src/markdown/gamut.md

 Color('oklch(90% 0.8 270)').fit('hsl', method='lch-raytrace')
 ```

-Ray Tracing Chroma reduction can be performed at either 1X, 2X, or 3X traces, 3X being the default as it provides the
+Ray Tracing Chroma Reduction can be performed at either 1X, 2X, or 3X traces, 3X being the default as it provides the
 best results.
 You can change the required traces on demand via the `traces` argument.

 ```py play